IBM's Deep Blue beats Gary Kasparov at chess

-Garry Kasparov beat IBM's Deep Blue in the first match of what many considered a test of artificial intelligence.
-The world's best chess player, Kasparov eventually lost the match and $1.1 million purse to the IBM supercomputer, which he had claimed could never surpass human chess ability.
+Many considered the match to be a crucial test of artificial intelligence.
+Kasparov had claimed that the IBM supercomputer could never surpass human chess ability.
 After losing the sixth and final game of the match, Kasparov accused IBM of building a machine specifically to beat him.
 Observers said he was frustrated by Deep Blue's quickness although they expected him to win with unconventional moves.